-Organic Gia 4-4-4 Balanced Fertilizer.
-Gia is made from alfalfa meal, bone meal, blood meal, glacial rock dust, mined potassium sulphate, fossilized carbon complex, rock phosphate, greensand, kelp meal, and gypsum.
-We use Gia in our seed starting mix and for our berries.
+Organic Gaia 4-4-4 Balanced Fertilizer.
+Gaia is made from alfalfa meal, bone meal, blood meal, glacial rock dust, mined potassium sulphate, fossilized carbon complex, rock phosphate, greensand, kelp meal, and gypsum.
+We use Gaia in our seed starting mix.

 Sunshine #4 Organic Potting Soil.
 We use Sunshine #4 potting soil in our seed starting mix.

-Hay.
-We source hay from a local farmer and use it as mulch and organic matter for the soil.
+Alfalfa.
+We source local, organically-grown but not certified alfalfa and use it as mulch and organic matter for the soil.

 If you have any questions about how we farm we encourage you to ask!
 The more we know about how our food is being grown the better.
 Simply send your questions to firstname.lastname@example.org